 We recommend you upgrade from:

+The Windows 7 ESU MSRP was $62 per device for 2020.
+The price will increase each year.
 Organizations can purchase ESU at any time during the three years it is available.
-However, if an organization waits and purchases ESU for the first time in year two or year three, they will have to pay for preceding years as well since all security updates are cumulative starting January 2020.
+However, if an organization waits and purchases ESU for the first time in year two or three, they will have to pay for preceding years as well since all security updates are cumulative starting January 2020.

 With over 30 years in the legal technology industry, the experts at Innovative Computing Systems can help you evaluate and upgrade your systems as painlessly as possible.